hermann-kurz/msp430binaryclock/README.md

-# msp430clock
+# msp430binaryclock
 ## Work in progress
 A simple binary clock, using an MSP4302452 on a TI Launchpad.
 The Energia IDE (an Arduino clone for MSP430) is used for compiling/uploading the software.
+Hours and minutes are displayed in binary form.
 You need 6 LEDs for the minutes and 5 LEDs for the hours.
-Connect them using an appropriate resistor:
+Connect them using an appropriate resistor (ie 220 Ohms) to these pins:

 *Minutes*